fancyvanilla/fancyvanilla/README.md

 ### About Me 🙌

 - 🌱 I’m currently expanding my knowledge in Docker and MongoDB.
-- 👯 I’m eager to collaborate on web projects.
+- 👯 I’m eager to collaborate on web/machine learning projects.
 - 📫 You can reach me at maryemby21@gmail.com.

 ### Skills 🚀